 The resulting scientific evidence base will help inform decisions on innovative engineering of new infrastructure systems, on cost-effective maintenance and adaptation of existing infrastructures, and building in resilience to cities’ infrastructure systems in the face of increasing demands and climate change.

-It is expected to be operational by Summer 2020.
+It is expected to be operational by the end of 2021.

 |Who can use the facility||Functions/facilities available|